cdktf/cdktf-provider-aws/docs/elasticBeanstalkApplicationVersion.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.64.0/docs/resources/elastic_beanstalk_application_version#id ElasticBeanstalkApplicationVersion#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.65.0/docs/resources/elastic_beanstalk_application_version#id ElasticBeanstalkApplicationVersion#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `process`<sup>Optional</sup> <a name="process" id="@cdktf/provider-aws.elasticBeanstalkApplicationVersion.ElasticBeanstalkApplicationVersion.Initializer.parameter.process"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.65.0/docs/resources/elastic_beanstalk_application_version#process ElasticBeanstalkApplicationVersion#process}.

 ---